nerivera/clang-static-analyzer-mod/README.md

+This repository contains a set of modifications to [llvm-project](https://github.com/llvm/llvm-project) to enable additional checks for Clang Static Analyzer and Clang-Tidy.
+Specifically, Clang Static Analyzer is modified to report places where a program fails to handle out-of-memory conditions and implicitly assumes that dynamic memory allocation (of any kind) succeeds.

 # Directory Structure

 The `llvm-changes` directory mirrors the directory structure of the [llvm-project](https://github.com/llvm/llvm-project) repo, but it only contains new or modified files.
 The file `llvm-version.txt` contains a commit hash or tag name corresponding to the llvm-project version over which the `llvm-changes` directory masks.
 While a branch name might also work, branch tips are constantly updated and therefore don't serve the purpose of reproducability.